po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 But wait, how do we check to see if this newImage object was created correctly?

 One option would be to save this image object into a new file.
-This option is appealing since it is a step we will need to accomplish anyway in our last step of our pseudocode.
+This option is appealing since it is a step we will need to accomplish any way in our last step of our pseudocode.

 Let's search Google again to find our answer.
 What should our search term be?

 Hint: "create image file c# "

-The first response is a Stack Overflow titled[ "Create a new image on the file system from ](https://stackoverflow.com/questions/1230090/create-a-new-image-on-the-file-system-from-system-drawing-image)[System.Drawing.Image](https://stackoverflow.com/questions/1230090/create-a-new-image-on-the-file-system-from-system-drawing-image)[?"](https://stackoverflow.com/questions/1230090/create-a-new-image-on-the-file-system-from-system-drawing-image) From this answer, we can determine that in order to save the image, we need to use the Save method with the file path and image format in the parameter.
+One of the top responses is a Stack Overflow post titled ["Create a new image on the file system from System.Drawing.Image?](https://stackoverflow.com/questions/1230090/create-a-new-image-on-the-file-system-from-system-drawing-image)

+From this answer, we can determine that in order to save the image, we need to use the Save method with the file path and image format in the parameter.

 As good practice, it is sometimes normal to double check another search response to validate the first response.
-In the second search response is the [Image.Save](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.image.save?view=netframework-4.8)[ method](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.image.save?view=netframework-4.8) linking to Microsoft Docs and .NET.
-Navigating to this link, there is a section marked **o****verloads****, **where we see a few different configurations to the Save method.
-But it is the third option that most closely resembles the StackOverflow answer.
+[One of the other responses is the Image.Save method linking to Microsoft Docs and .NET.](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.image.save?view=netframework-4.8) Navigating to this link, there is a section marked **overloads**, where we see a few different configurations to the `Save` method.

 Using this format, what can you determine would be the arguments if we wanted to save our new image into our *data* folder?